matthewjchin/matthewjchin/README.md

 - 👋 Hi, I’m Matthew!
 - 👀 I’m interested in business analytics, data science, model building, and machine learning.
 - 🌱 I’m currently learning [R](https://www.r-project.org/), [MySQL](https://www.mysql.com/), [Microstrategy](https://www.microstrategy.com/en), and [Microsoft Power BI](https://powerbi.microsoft.com/en-us/).
 - 💞️ Currently looking for an internship or full-time opportunity in business analytics or data science.
-In particular, my interests are data visualization and analytics, particularly in sports, sentiment analysis, and finances, among other fields.
+In particular, my interests are data visualization and analytics in sports, sentiment analysis, or finance, among other fields.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-j-chin/)!
 Happy to connect with you to share interests, research, or potential internship and employment opportunities.
-- Follow me on Twitter [@matthewjchin](https://www.twitter.com/matthewjchin) and Instagram [@matthewjchin](https://www.instagram.com/matthewjchin/).
-- View my website at https://matthewjchin.wordpress.com/
+- Follow me on Twitter [@matthewjchin](https://www.twitter.com/matthewjchin) and Instagram [@matthewjchin](https://www.instagram.com/matthewjchin/), or check out my website at https://matthewjchin.wordpress.com/
 - My recent project I have been working on in my personal time involves baseball statistics and Sabermetrics, which you can find [here](https://github.com/matthewjchin/baseballstats).
-More will be added soon.
+More will be added soon with regards to different kinds of data science topics.
 - Other projects' details can be seen [at my website](https://matthewjchin.wordpress.com/personal-projects/) or in this repository.

 I am currently a graduate student at [Golden Gate University](https://www.ggu.edu/), studying for an MS in Business Analytics.